-District relies on PMC for bond program success since 2000
+District relies on PMR for bond program success since 2000

 Warren Consolidated Schools (WCS), the tenth largest public school district in Michigan, is committed to offering the best educational environments through a thoughtful, planned approach to capital planning.
-To help reach that goal, WCS has engaged Plante Moran Cresa (PMC) since 2000 for bond planning and owner’s representative services for four bond programs totaling more than $500 million of site work, renovations, and new construction across 35 facilities.
+To help reach that goal, WCS has engaged Plante Moran Realpoint (PMR), formerly Plante Moran Cresa, since 2000 for bond planning and owner’s representative services for four bond programs totaling more than $500 million of site work, renovations, and new construction across 35 facilities.

 - The 2000 voter-approved bond program included $150 million to address aging facilities, improve learning environments, and support energy-efficient operations across the district.
 Projects included extensive additions at all three high schools, new secure entrances, and gymnasium additions at the elementary schools.